fengtong-bio/MEABDT/README.md

 |dbCAN|CAZymes annotation|http://bcb.unl.edu/dbCAN2/download/|
 |GTDB-tk|GTDB-tk database|https://gtdb.ecogenomic.org/downloads|

-Note: The version are only the version used in the paper,most of database are constantly updated.
+Note: The version are only the version used in the paper, most of database are constantly updated.

 ## Usage